tanmai-dev/ludo-bot/README.md

 ---

 ## Writing a Bot
-The bot must have a `color` instance and a `in_pieces`.
+The bot must have instances `color` and `in_pieces`.
 Their values may be used but not modified by your bot.
 The bot must contain a `move_piece` method which should return a string piece of form `"{color}{integer}"`.
 An example bot is given below.

 Example random bot: